FiniteReality/Finite.Metrics/docs/README.md

 A simple metrics library for .NET, written in the style of Microsoft.Extensions.Logging.

+Development packages can be found on my [MyGet] page.

 ## Why? ##

 I believe recording metrics should be simple and easy.
 No need for complicated